nprapps/anno-docs-addon/README.md

 fab [ENVIRONMENT] gs.upsert
 ```

-Where `ENVIRONMENT` can be: `development`, `staging` or `production`.
+Where `ENVIRONMENT` can be: `development` or `production`.
 Depending on the environment passed the command will update the appropriate Google App Script Project using `app_config` properties.
 For development it would be:

 ```
 fab development gs.upsert